-On June 14, 2021, the Company granted a total of 218,000 RSUs and 278,271 stock options to members of the Company's Board of Directors under the Amarin Corporation plc 2020 Stock Incentive Plan, or the 2020 Plan.
+On June 14, 2021, the Company granted a total of 218,000 RSUs and 278,271 stock options to members of the Company's Board of Directors under the 2020 Plan and in accordance with the Company's non-employee Director compensation policy.
 The RSUs vest in equal installments over a three-year period upon the earlier of the anniversary of the grant date or the Company's annual general meeting of shareholders in such anniversary year, and are subject to deferred settlement upon the Director's separation of service with the Company.
 The stock options vest in full upon the earlier of the one-year anniversary of the grant date or the Company's annual general meeting of shareholders in such anniversary year.
-Upon termination of service to the Company or upon a change of control, each director shall be entitled to a payment equal to the fair market value of one share of Amarin common stock per award vested or granted, respectively, which is required to be made in shares.
+Upon termination of service to the Company or upon a change of control as defined in the 2020 Plan, each Director shall be entitled to a payment equal to the fair market value of one share of Amarin common stock per award vested or granted, respectively, which is required to be made in shares.

 On January 4, 2021, the Company granted a total of 3,265,700 RSUs and 3,100,200 stock options to employees under the 2020 Plan.
 The RSUs vest annually over a three-year period and the stock options vest quarterly over a four-year period with a one-year cliff vesting.
-Also on January 4, 2021, the Company granted a total of 1,345,800 RSUs to certain employees under the 2020 Plan that vest upon the achievement of specified operational performance conditions.
+Also on January 4, 2021, the Company granted a total of 1,345,800 RSUs to certain employees under the 2020 Plan that vest upon the achievement of specified sales and operational performance conditions.